baieteala/simulare/README.md

 ### Game Instructions

-*Movement*: Use the arrow keys or WASD to move your character.
+- *Movement*: Use the arrow keys or WASD to move your character.
-*Attack*: Use the spacebar to attack enemies.
+- *Attack*: Use the spacebar to attack enemies.
-*Objective*: Clear each room of enemies to proceed to the next one.
+- *Objective*: Clear each room of enemies to proceed to the next one.
 Defeat the final boss in the last room to win the game.

 ## Technical Details

 ### Collision Detection
-We used Godot's built-in collision detection systems to manage interactions between the player, enemies, and the environment.
+We used Godot's built-in collision detection systems to manage interactions between the player, enemies and the environment.
 This ensures smooth and realistic movements and accurate recording of attacks and damage.

 ### Finite State Machines
-Each enemy uses a finite state machine (FSM) to manage different behaviors, such as patrolling, chasing the player, and attacking.
+Each enemy uses a finite state machine (FSM) to manage different behaviors, such as chasing the player and attacking.
 This makes enemies more intelligent and unpredictable, enhancing the overall gameplay experience.